Zero to FPGAs using BinderHub

 BinderHub enables end users to easily create computing environments from Git repos, making it easier than ever to run applications without the need of installing packages, setting up environments etc. It then serves the custom computing environment at a URL which users can access remotely.
 To achieve this functionality BinderHub uses a JupyterHub running on Kubernetes.

 However, this awesome concept misses the ability of running applications in an accelerated environment.
 And this is where InAccel comes in.
-InAccel, a world-leader in application acceleration through the use of adaptive acceleration platforms (ACAP, FPGA) provides an FPGA resource manager that allows instant deployment, scaling and virtualization of FPGAs making the utilization of FPGA clusters easier than ever.
-InAccel's FPGA Kubernetes plugin enables users to accelerate their Pods within the snap of a finger.
+InAccel, a world-leader in application acceleration through the use of adaptive acceleration platforms (ACAP, FPGA) provides an FPGA operator that allows instant deployment, scaling and virtualization of FPGAs making the utilization of FPGA clusters easier than ever.
+InAccel's FPGA Kubernetes device plugin enables users to accelerate their Pods within the snap of a finger.
 That said it really makes sense to combine all that together to provide seamless acceleration for any computational intensive workload.

 -

-Deploy InAccel FPGA Kubernetes Plugin
+Deploy InAccel FPGA Operator:

 You can now run any FPGA accelerated application simply by specifying a Git repo in your BinderHub endpoint.